WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 one `get`/`set` accessor in one property, this expansion would lead to incorrect syntax in Swift and ultimately make the code not compile.

-TODO: Previous code snippet does not compile
+TODO: The previous code snippet does not compile

 ### Name Conflicts by Referring Declarations in Other Frameworks

-Since we've learned several cases of potential name conflicts caused by adding declarations, you might think that the list of name conflicts is ended up.
+Since we've learned several cases of potential name conflicts caused by adding declarations, you might think that the list of name conflicts has ended.

 But no. Name conflicts not only can arise from declarations like variables and property accessors but also references to declarations in other